mdh266/CrimeTime/README.md

 To run this web application on your computer make sure you have obtained or built the SQLite database and have all the dependencies installed on you computer.
-You can install all the dependencies (except for python and Sphinx) by typing the following command from the
+You can install all the dependencies using <a href="https://pip.pypa.io/en/stable/">pip</a> (except for python, Sphinx, Basemap and Statsmodels) by typing the following command from the
 <code>CrimeTime/</code> directory:

 <code> pip install -r requirements.txt</code>

+To install Basemap (1.0.7) and StatsModels (0.8.0rc1) use the <a href="https://www.continuum.io/anaconda-overview">Anaconda</a> distribution.

 Then run the command in the <code>CrimeTime/</code> directory: